Latest News

 • What does women advancement mean to the ESCALATOR programme?

-Women advancement in digital humanities is not just a goal- it’s our mission and passion within the ESCALATOR Programme.
+4 September 2024 Women advancement in digital humanities is not just a goal- it’s our mission and passion within the ESCALATOR Programme.
 We are committed to creating a vibrant, inclusive community where women thrive at every stage of their careers.
-Through our innovative training programs, mentorship initiatives, and the champions network, we’re breaking down barriers and opening doors…
+Through our innovative training programs, mentorship initiatives, and the champions network, we’re breaking down barriers…

 Read more…